syncfusion-content/wpf-docs/wpf/Autocomplete/Auto-Complete.md

 ## ImageMemberPath

-This feature allows the users to provide the path for the Image to be displayed in the Text Box control using `ImageMemberPath` property.
+This feature allows the users to provide the path for the image to be displayed in the text box control using the `ImageMemberPath` property.

 {% tabs %}
 {% highlight xaml %}